houshuang/stian-notes/content/Just-in-Time-Project-Management.md

                 - related to **procrastinate**, everyone works close to deadline anyway
     - **structure** can be added later - restructuring not only possible, but best possible way
         - re **Progressive summarization**, **Progressive formalization** by **Joel Chan**
-        - <span class="highlight">but what if you never create structure, like my photos?</span>
+        - &#8203;<mark>but what if you never create structure, like my photos?</mark>
     - **Features** can also be added later - __release early, release often__
-        - <span class="highlight">difference between blog post and wiki though... who wants to come back to a half-assed blog post when it has been improved?</span>
+        - &#8203;<mark>difference between blog post and wiki though... who wants to come back to a half-assed blog post when it has been improved?</mark>
-        - launch a **container**, and fill it slowly over time via **releases** - discrete packets of incremental value. (<span class="highlight">Like the course that **Lukas Kawerau** released... or an MVP website that only takes sign-ups and has no product</span>)
+        - launch a **container**, and fill it slowly over time via **releases** - discrete packets of incremental value. (&#8203;<mark>Like the course that **Lukas Kawerau** released... or an MVP website that only takes sign-ups and has no product</mark>)
             - called **versioning**, powerful form of downscoping
     - **purpose** can be added later
-        - (<span class="highlight">[[Zettelkasten]], gathering without a purpose - but sometimes it's more powerful to be guided by various projects in progress - of course they can be modified as you learn more</span>)
+        - (&#8203;<mark>[[Zettelkasten]], gathering without a purpose - but sometimes it's more powerful to be guided by various projects in progress - of course they can be modified as you learn more</mark>)
         - __You can write an email to a colleague explaining how to use an internal software program, and suddenly realize it could easily be turned into a wiki for future employee reference.__
-            - <span class="highlight">This is powerful, I have so many notes, emails and videos laying around.
+            - &#8203;<mark>This is powerful, I have so many notes, emails and videos laying around.
 How can I effectively reuse them, and make them shared more widely?
-And how can I be more effective going forwards - linking to public notes, instead of writing long emails?</span>
+And how can I be more effective going forwards - linking to public notes, instead of writing long emails?</mark>
     - **Only possible and humane if**
         - downscoping and upscoping (****flexible scope****)
         - **Placeholders**